HartoMedia/buck-it-up/doc/WEBUI_DOCUMENTATION.md

 ### "Invalid admin password" error

-- Make sure the `ADMIN_PASSWORD` environment variable is set before starting the server
+- Make sure the `BUCKITUP_ADMIN_PASSWORD` environment variable is set before starting the server
 - Verify you're entering the correct password
 - The password is case-sensitive